AlibabaCloudDocs/hbr/intl.en-US/Back up on-premises severs/Back up virtual machine image/Prerequisites.md

 Resource Access Management \(RAM\) enables you to manage user access to Alibaba Cloud resources.
 You can create and manage multiple RAM users with a single Alibaba Cloud account.
 You can grant different permissions for each RAM user.
 This allows each RAM user to have different access permissions to Alibaba Cloud resources.

 An AccessKey is required when you activate a backup client.
 As the leak of an Alibaba Cloud account's AccessKey exposes cloud resources to security risks, we recommend that you use the AccessKey of a RAM user to perform the activation.
-Before performing a backup job, ensure that you have [created a RAM user](../../../../intl.en-US/Best Practices/User permissions.md) and save the AccessKey of the RAM user.
+Before performing a backup job, ensure that you have [Created a RAM user](../../../../intl.en-US/User Guide/RAM users/Create a RAM user.md#) and [Created an access key for a RAM user](../../../../intl.en-US/User Guide/Security settings/Access keys/Create an access key for a RAM user.md#).

 ## Create a client {#section_cdt_54c_ggb .section}